Senate Bill 503 History

 a United States flag and a flag of the State of West Virginia, and

 require the flags to be displayed at all times in the circuit

 courtroom of the county.
 Each county and any municipality therein

-purchase a POW-MIA flag to be displayed from its
+may shall purchase a POW-MIA flag to be displayed from its

 courthouse or other governmental building alongside the state flag